We asked Vegan blogger Ela Gale to share some of her wisdom when it comes to changing your lifestyle and adopting a vegan diet

 ‘Okay, I’m interested, but where do I start?’

 “A day, a week, a month eating as vegans do will engage brain to pay attention to the food we are consuming and recognise it for what it is and where it’s come from.
-What better time to do this than World Vegan Month or sign up for Veganuary.
-Give some @lentilface recipes a go with your friends and family and enjoy trying something new!”
+What better time to do this than National Vegan Month or sign up for Veganuary?”

 Ella’s Top Tips for reducing meat & dairy consumption this National Vegan Month